SulemanNavalur/Machine-Learning-Specialization-Coursera/Course 2 Advanced Learning Algorithms/Week 1/Week 1.md

-# Week 3
+# Week 1

 Course 2 of Machine Learning Specialization Coursera.

 Course - Advanced Learning Algorithms.

-Week 3
+Week 1

-In Week 3, we will learn best practices for training and evaluating your learning algorithms to improve performance.
-This will cover a wide range of useful advice about the machine learning lifecycle, tuning your model, and also improving your training data..
+In Week 1, we will learn about neural networks and how to use them for classification tasks.
+You'll use the TensorFlow framework to build a neural network with just a few lines of code.
+Then, dive deeper by learning how to code up your own neural network in Python, "from scratch".
+Optionally, you can learn more about how neural network computations are implemented efficiently using parallel processing (vectorization).

 ## Learning Objectives

-* Evaluate and then modify your learning algorithm or data to improve your model's performance.
-* Evaluate your learning algorithm using cross validation and test datasets.
-* Diagnose bias and variance in your learning algorithm.
-* Use regularization to adjust bias and variance in your learning algorithm.
-* Identify a baseline level of performance for your learning algorithm.
+* Get familiar with the diagram and components of a neural network.
+* Understand the concept of a "layer" in a neural network.
-* Understand how bias and variance apply to neural networks.
+* Understand how neural networks learn new features.
-* Learn about the iterative loop of Machine Learning Development that's used to update and improve a machine learning model.
-* Learn to use error analysis to identify the types of errors that a learning algorithm is making.
+* Understand how activations are calculated at each layer.
+* Learn how a neural network can perform classification on an image.
+* Use a framework, TensorFlow, to build a neural network for classification of an image.
-* Learn how to add more training data to improve your model, including data augmentation and data synthesis.
+* Learn how data goes into and out of a neural network layer in TensorFlow.
-* Use transfer learning to improve your model's performance.
-* Learn to include fairness and ethics in your machine learning model development.
-* Measure precision and recall to work with skewed (imbalanced) datasets.
+* Build a neural network in regular Python code (from scratch) to make predictions.
+* (Optional): Learn how neural networks use parallel processing (vectorization) to make computations faster.

 ## Content

-In Week 3 we get to see,
+In Week 1 we get to see,

-* Advice for applying machine learning.
-* Bias and variance.
-* Machine learning development process.
+* Neural networks intuition.
+* Neural network model.
+* Tensorflow implementation.
 * Neural Network Implementation in Python.
+* Speculations on artificial general intelligence(AGI).
-* Skewed datasets.
+* Vectorization(optional).

 ## Practice Quiz

-Three Practice Quiz's,
+Five Practice Quiz's,

-* Advice for applying machine learning.
-* Bias and variance.
-* Machine learning development process.
+* Neural networks intuition.
+* Neural network model.
+* Tensorflow implementation.
 * Neural Network Implementation in Python.
+* Speculations on artificial general intelligence(AGI).

 ## Practice Lab

 One graded programming assignment,

-* Advice for applying machine learning.
+* Neural Networks for Binary Classification.